Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-08/build-content-generation-app-part-2.md

 Join the next snackable AI Demo Bytes to explore how to [apply auto-scaling and load testing to your AI applications](https://aka.ms/demo-bytes/ep6?ocid=biafy25h1_30daysofia_webpage_azuremktg).
 :::

 ## Step 2.
-Run the Back-End Service Locally
+Run the back-end service locally

 1. **Navigate to the back-end folder**.
 In your terminal, navigate to the back-end folder in the cloned repo.

 2. **Open the folder in your IDE**.
 Use [Visual Studio Code](https://code.visualstudio.com/) or [IntelliJ IDEA](https://www.jetbrains.com/idea/) to open the back-end folder.

-3. **Add Key Vault environment variables** .Be sure that the following variable is set in your local environment:
+3. **Add Key Vault environment variables**.
+Be sure that the following variable is set in your local environment:
    - `AZURE_KEYVAULT_URI`: The URL of your Key Vault.

 4. **Run the back-end service**.
 To start the back-end service, run the following command: